knoguchi/cm-druid/README.md

 chown cloudera-scm:cloudera-scm /opt/cloudera/parcel-repo/*
 ```

-Refersh parcel screen and make sure DRUID appears in the list.
+Refersh the CM's parcels screen, and make sure DRUID appears in the list.
-Ddistribute, and activate.
+Then, click distribute, and activate.

+If you are using one of extensions from "contributes", you'd have to manually run pull-deps
+command at /opt/cloudera/pracels/DRUID.
+This is a known limitation for now.

 # CSD Installation